 Will I be able to travel?

-One of the many highlights of PETA’s and the PETA Foundation’s internship programs is the opportunity to travel with campaigners.
-It is very likely that interns will be able to go on tour with campaigners, depending on the events that are planned during an intern’s stay.
+One of the many highlights of interning with PETA or the PETA Foundation is the opportunity to travel with campaigners.
+This option depends on the events that are planned during each internship.

-PETA and the PETA Foundation provide interns with a free lunch Monday through Friday.
-Interns are responsible for buying and preparing their own food outside business hours.
+It’s no rumor!
+PETA and the PETA Foundation provide interns with a free lunch Monday through Friday (while you’re in the office); however, interns are responsible for buying and preparing their own food outside of business hours.

 What’s the dress code for the office?

-I really want to get a job at PETA, so does interning help me out with that?
+I really want to get a job at PETA—does interning help me out with that?

 Where are PETA’s offices located?

-Norfolk, Virginia: PETA’s headquarters is home to the Human Resources Department, Community Animal Project, Operations Department, International Grassroots and Campaigns Department, Special Projects Division, Literature Department, Merchandise Department, and much more!
+Norfolk, Virginia: PETA’s headquarters, the Sam Simon Center, is home to the Human Resources Department, Community Animal Project, Operations Department, International Grassroots Campaigns Department, Special Projects Division, Literature Department, Merchandise Department, and much more.

-Washington, D.C.: You’ll find part of PETA’s Communications Department, Legal Department, Special Projects Division, and International Grassroots and Campaigns Department at this office.
+Washington, D.C.: You’ll find part of PETA’s Communications Department, Legal Department, Special Projects Division, and International Grassroots Campaigns Department at this office, the Nanci Alexander Center.

-Oakland, California: This office is our hub for development and fundraising, but it is also home to members of the International Grassroots and Campaigns Department.
+Oakland, California: The Oakland office is our hub for development and fundraising, but it is also home to members of the International Grassroots Campaigns Department.

-Los Angeles, California: The Bob Barker Building is home to peta2—PETA’s youth division—as well as members of the Communications Department, Marketing Department, Special Projects Division, Corporate Affairs Department, Audio/Visual Department, International Grassroots and Campaigns Department, and more!
+Los Angeles, California: This office, the Bob Barker Building, is home to peta2—PETA’s youth division—as well as members of the Communications Department, Marketing Department, Special Projects Division, Corporate Affairs Department, Audio/Visual Department, International Grassroots Campaigns Department, and more.